Aniket-deqode/recruitment-tasks/README.md

 ## Description

-A user persistence management system that exposes an api for performing different operations on user data.
+Recruitment Task Which Performs CRUD operations on User

 ## Prerequisite